 Emile Heskey – Was Plan A throughout the qualifying process, not so sure that he is in pole position any more.
 Very lucky to be in squad.

-Carrick’s performances of late certainly haven’t impressed, and if Huddlestone can put in a decent performance today he might give Capello a decision to make.
+Carrick’s performances of late certainly haven’t impressed.
+So if Huddlestone can put in a decent performance today, he might give Capello a decision to make.

-Even then he might choose Adam Johnson instead of Heskey, as would he need four strikers (and Theo) in his squad if chooses to play only one up front.
+Even then he might choose Adam Johnson instead of Heskey.
+He would need four strikers (and Theo) in his squad if chooses to play only one up front.

-Another option Capello has if he wants an extra forward, is to leave out a defender and use Jamie Carragher as cover for two positions, meaning one of Leighton Baines or Matt Upson could be left out.
+Another option Capello has if he wants an extra forward, is to leave out a defender.
+Doing this he could use Jamie Carragher as cover for two positions.
+Meaning one of Leighton Baines or Matt Upson could be left out.